Why the future of content marketing: why ’customer in’ wins every time

 The challenge for marketers is to really put themselves in the shoes of their prospects.
 To really think about their interest, their concerns, their problems and prepare marketing campaigns that actually address those needs.
-Have you heard it before?
+Have you heard about it before?
 Yes, it’s not rocket science.
 However, most marketing departments still don’t have the right set-up and strategy.

 Stan argues that it’s time for marketers to start being honest in their communication and that total honesty is the best ruse ever invented.
-In fact, most marketers treat their negative features like weeping sores on a blind date; they hide them and they pretend the weakness don’t matter (when, to some customers, they might matter quite a bit).
+In fact, most marketers treat their negative features like weeping sores on a blind date; they hide them and they pretend the weakness doesn’t matter (when, to some customers, they might matter quite a bit).

 What if your brand would take another approach?
 Stan explains that the thing is, when your target audience is any subset of homo sapiens, anything less than total honesty is the insane thing.
 And the simple reason for that is because we like people we trust and people that are honest.

 It surprises and delights – Making you marketing less like marketing